Skip to main content

 The Grizzl-E Duo is the premium pick on this list, and it earns its higher price tag.
 At 40 amps on 240V, it is the fastest portable charger we tested — adding about 30 miles of range per hour, which is 20% faster than the 32A portables that dominate this category.
 The signature feature is auto-voltage detection: plug it into a NEMA 14-50 (240V) and it charges at 40A; plug it into a standard household outlet (120V) and it seamlessly switches to 16A Level 1 mode.
 No adapters to swap, no buttons to press.
 For a comparison with Grizzl-E's wall-mounted chargers, visit our best cheap Level 2 EV chargers guide.

 Grizzl-E is a well-respected Canadian brand known for over-engineering their chargers.
 The Duo has a rugged build, a 24-foot cable (longest among portables on this list), and a 3-year warranty — significantly longer than the 1–2 year warranties on budget portables.
-The trade-off is price: at $499, it costs more than double the TurboEV ($199) and twice the Lectron ($249).
+The trade-off is price: at $399, it costs double the TurboEV ($199) and significantly more than the Lectron ($240).
 It also weighs about 12 lbs, which is manageable but noticeable in a trunk.
 If you want the absolute best portable charger regardless of budget — especially if you split time between a 240V home setup and 120V destinations — the Grizzl-E Duo is the one to get.
 Check exact charge times for your EV with our charging time calculator.

 Pros